mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Extensibility can be viewed as a mechanism for decentralization as well -- by allowing uncoordinated evolution, it promotes autonomy and adaption of a function for local needs.
 However, protocol extensions can also increase the risk of platform centralization if a powerful entity can change the target for meaningful interoperability by adding proprietary extensions to a standard protocol.
 This is especially true when the core standard does not itself provide sufficient utility on its own.

-For example, the SOAP protocol's {{SOAP}} extreme flexibility and failure to provide significant standalone value allowed vendors to require use of their preferred extensions, favouring those who had more market power.
+For example, the SOAP protocol's {{SOAP}} extreme flexibility and failure to provide significant standalone value allowed vendors to require use of their preferred extensions, favoring those who had more market power.

 Therefore, standards efforts should focus on providing concrete utility to the majority of their users as published, rather than being a “framework” where interoperability is not immediately available.
 Internet protocols should not make every aspect of their operation extensible; extension points should be reasoned, appropriate boundaries for flexibility and control.
 When a protocol defines extension points, they should not allow an extension to declare itself to be mandatory-to-interoperate, as that pattern invites abuse.